Welcome to the United Kingdom branch of Tenshinshō-den Katori Shintō-ryū .

 The tradition has been carefully handed on across the centuries, through successive generations of master teachers, to the present day.

 The practice of Tenshinshō-den Katori Shintō-ryū in the United Kingdom follows the teachings passed down from Hayashi Sakuichirō Shihan to Hayashi Yazaemon Shihan, who was then succeeded by Ōtake Risuke Shihan (Shinbukan Dōjō founder).
-Practice is currently led by Ōtake Nobutoshi Shihan, with instruction and supervision by Ōtake Risuke Shihan of the Shinbukan Dōjō which is situated in the countryside near Narita City, Chiba Prefecture, Japan.
+Practice is led by Ōtake Nobutoshi Shihan, in accordance with the sublime teachings of Ōtake Risuke Shihan (1926 -2021) of the Shinbukan Dōjō which is situated in the countryside near Narita City, Chiba Prefecture, Japan.

 Tenshinshō-den Katori Shintō-ryū is preserved and transmitted both domestically and internationally as a classical Japanese warrior tradition unique to the Katori region.

 If you are not based in the United Kingdom and would like to inquire about beginning training in the tradition, please visit the Shinbukan Dōjō website, using this link: